Correcting exponentiality test for binned earthquake magnitudes: Introduction

 \subsubsection{Numerical test: binned magnitudes dithered with uniform noise}

+In this numerical test, we aim to answer the following question: does uniform dithering bias $M_c$ estimates?
 To simulate binned magnitudes, we draw samples from the discretized GR law, i.e. the geometric distribution with parameter $p = 1 - e^{-\beta \Delta m}$.
 We generate synthetic catalogs of binned magnitudes while varying only the catalog size and keeping all other parameters fixed: bin width $\Delta m = 0.1$, $b\,$-value $= 1$, and minimum magnitude $M_{\min} = 1.0$.
-For each catalog, we estimate the magnitude of completeness $M_c$ using the Lilliefors test ($\alpha = 0.1$) as implemented in the Python routine \textit{Mc-Lilliefors} \citep{marcus_herrmann_2020_4162497,herrmann2021inconsistencies}.
+For each catalog, we estimate the magnitude of completeness $M_c$ using the Lilliefors test ($\alpha = 0.1$, a conservative choice from a statistical point of view \citep{clauset2009power}) as implemented in the Python routine \textit{Mc-Lilliefors} \citep{marcus_herrmann_2020_4162497,herrmann2021inconsistencies}.
+In this idealized case, the true completeness magnitude is known ($M_c = M_{\min} = 1.0$).
+Therefore, any systematic bias in the estimate of $M_c$ could be indicative of a methodological flaw.

-Table~\ref{Tab:Mc_Sizes} shows that the Lilliefors test correctly identifies $M_c$ - i.e., $M_c = M_{\min} = 1.0$ - only for catalog sizes on the order of several thousand events.
+Table~\ref{Tab:Mc_Sizes} shows that the Lilliefors test correctly identifies $M_c$ (i.e., $M_c \sim M_{\min} = 1.0$) only for catalog sizes of the order of several thousand events.
 For larger catalogs, the estimated $M_c$ becomes systematically higher, with the error increasing as the catalog size increases. \\

 These results seem to suggest a systematic bias in statistical testing of binned magnitudes exponentiality.
 As the catalog size increases, the Lilliefors test rejects the null hypothesis of an exponential distribution for a progressively larger portion of the lower magnitude range.
 This shifts the estimated $M_c$ to larger values, even if the underlying distribution is exponential for $M \geq M_{\min}$.